 Thank you to everyone who helped make last Thursday a success, starting with our planning committee’s co-chairs, Leah Tulin and Diane Robertson, and everyone on the committee.
 Special thanks to ABC Imaging and John Kucia and Chris Graae from Cox, Graae and Spack Architects for the impressive art that infused the room and conveyed the Foundation’s past 20 years.
 In addition, thank you to our generous sponsors, without whom the event would not have been possible.
 Because of you, we raised over $100,000 to continue supporting deserving young people through all four years of college and beyond.

 As we enter our scholarship season, please know that our important work is not done.
 Our goal is to award our biggest class of four-year Scholars to date, and to do so, we need your help.
 We are assisted tremendously in this endeavor by our named scholarship sponsors CareFirst BlueCross BlueShield, the Danaher Corporation, and the Quadrangle Development Corporation – each of these organizations generously commits to supporting Scholars for all four years of college.
-If you or your organization, or someone you know, would like to partner with the Abramson Scholarship Foundation and support a Scholar, please contact firstname.lastname@example.org.
-You may also donate online anytime at www.abramsonfoundation.org.
+If you or your organization, or someone you know, would like to partner with the Abramson Scholarship Foundation and support a Scholar, please contact firstname.lastname@example.org or donate online.

 Thank you for celebrating our first 20 years of scholarships and ensuring that the Abramson Scholarship Foundation continues to support deserving young people for the next 20 years and beyond.